lowkey-dev21/Idea_lens-BE/README.md

 The **IdeaLens Backend** is the robust core powering our AI-driven Software Development Assistant.
 Built with **SvelteKit** for exceptional performance and developer experience, it orchestrates the entire development lifecycle.
 From validating raw ideas (documents, images, text) and conducting deep market research, to AI-assisted project management, progress tracking, and even generating pitch decks, IdeaLens integrates cutting-edge AI to redefine how software is envisioned and built.

-This backend manages authentication, multi-tenant workspaces, complex AI workflows, third-party integrations (GitHub, Jira, SlideSpeak), billing (via Flutterwave), asynchronous task processing (BullMQ), and secure file storage (Cloudinary).
+This backend manages authentication, multi-tenant workspaces, complex AI workflows, third-party integrations (GitHub, Jira, SlideSpeak, BrandFetch, DomainR), billing (via Flutterwave), asynchronous task processing (BullMQ), and secure file storage (Cloudinary).

 ---